sarveshm555/hiver-ai-email-response/README.md

 One observed failure involved a scheduling email:

-Incoming email:
+**Incoming email:**
-"It would be good to have a meeting.
+> "It would be good to have a meeting.
 Will you be around this afternoon?"

-Generated response:
+**Generated response:**
-"Yes — I’ll be around this afternoon.
+> "Yes — I'll be around this afternoon.
 What time works for you?"

 The evaluation judge gave this response a lower score because the reference response indicated that the sender would not be available.